What’s new in SEO 2025: AI-driven visibility signals explained

 That is the difference between “tracking AI” and operational AI SEO: visibility becomes testable, attributable, and improvable without sacrificing classic SEO performance.

-The difference is that inclusion now depends on how clearly content can be selected, summarized, and trusted.
-Teams that keep measuring only rankings and clicks will miss the real shift: visibility is moving upstream into AI answers and AI Search surfaces where the decision often happens before the click.
+Inclusion now depends on how clearly content can be selected, summarized, and trusted.
+Visibility is moving upstream into AI answers and AI Search surfaces, where the decision often happens before the click.

 FAQs